DJDavid98/HammerTimeBot/README.md

 New language contributions are welcome!
 They are handled through [Crowdin].
 If you don't see your language listed, that means it's likely not supported by the Discord client itself, meaning translations would be pointless.
-If a language is available in Discord's setting but is not listed on Crowdin, or you want to help with the translations of an existing language, please [join our Discord server] and ask for your language to be added to the project in the [#translator-signup] channel.
+If a language is available in Discord's settings but is not listed on Crowdin, or you want to help with the translations of an existing language, please [join our Discord server] and ask for your language to be added to the project in the [#translator-signup] channel.
 You will be given the Translator role and granted access to a language-specific channel for further discussion.
 This is necessary so that when new translations are needed for any potential new bot